elgatosf/streamdeck-javascript-sdk/css/README.md

 </div>
 ```

-Here we add to `label` elements to the DOM, whose 'for'-attribute contains the reference to the ìnput`element (in the example above`elgfilepicker\`).

-`spdi-file-info` will receive the file-name `sdpi-file-label` replaces the original 'Choose file...' button.
+`sdpi-file-info` will receive the file-name `sdpi-file-label` replaces the original 'Choose file...' button.

 Clicking both elements will trigger and show the file-selector-dialog.
 To ensure proper styling, just group those elements in a `sdpi-item-group` and add a class `file`.
 The included sample code will fill the elements as needed.
 If you don't need to show the file name, you can just leave the `sdpi-file-info` out.
 Only the `sdpi-file-label` is required since it triggers the file dialog.

 The file-selector returns an URLencoded absolute file path. (e.g. `%2FUsers%2Fandy%2FDesktop%2Fmarina.png`).
-To convert this back to a javascript string, you must decode this string first using `decodeURIComponent`.
+To convert this back to a string, you must decode this string first using `decodeURIComponent`.

 Please note: Chromium adds (for security reasons) a 'fake' string `C:\\fakepath\\`, so you must strip this fakepath to get to the 'real' path, like so: